mmanka1/P2P-system/README.md

 # P2P-system
-A Java-based simulation of a Peer-to-Peer System, which uses the Chord Protocol to perform efficient operations based on consistent hashing.
-This simulation supports various operations, including key lookup, processor addition into the network, processor removal from the network, and processor crashing on command.
+A Java-based simulation of a Peer-to-Peer System, which uses Chord, a distributed lookup protocol.
+This simulation supports various operations implemented on top of Chord, including key lookup, processor addition into the network, processor removal from the network, and processor crashing on command.

 ### Installation